Sex-role attitudes, Gender stereotypes, Group gender composition and social behavior

 Behavior and Behavior Mechanisms | Gender and Sexuality | Social Psychology and Interaction

 The dual impact of group gender composition and sex-role attitudes on self-perceptions and social behavior was explored.
 Androgynous and stereotyped men and women were placed in groups of skewed sex composition.
 Subjects' self-descriptions of masculine attributes shifted significantly in the group environment.
 In some instances, sex role-stereotyped subjects responded most stereotypically when their gender was in the minority in the group.
 Differences between men and women and between androgynous and stereotyped subjects in sex role-related preferences for group roles and discussion topics were also found.

 Hans, Valerie P. and Eisenberg, Nancy, "The Effects of Sex-Role Attitudes and Group Composition on Men and Women in Groups" (1985).
 Cornell Law Faculty Publications.
-Paper 331.
+331.

 Published in: Sex Roles, vol. 12, no. 5/6 (March 1985).